buryeye7/new-friday-cluster-test/README.md

-This repository provides you with the convenient way to make the test evnvironment for friday simply.
+This repository provides you with the convenient way to make the test evnvironment for Friday blockchain on AWS simply.
 The Friday nodes are going to run automatically after doing the procedure below.

 Prerequsite